MishievousCloud/Embedded-Systems/README.md

 # Morse-Code-Embedded-System
 I created a Morse code unit that uses GPIO interrupts via button input to flash an LED to output SOS or OK in Morse Code.

+I feel that I did well on the implentation of state machines as this was first time uisng them.

+I would like to improve the capability of this device to be able to read a user input and output in morse code the letters that are entered matching the key that is typed on a keyboard input.

+This device currently requires the use of a TI SimpleLink Wi-Fi CC3220S microcontroller to function.